Yukon Territory - Earth Year 2203

-The globular horror snatched up a screaming Frank and made a fast retreat further into the trees.
-But not so far Danny couldn’t hear Frank’s screams go suddenly silent, replaced by the sound of crunching bones and slobbering feasting on flesh.
-A loud wet burp, then silence.
-Frank’s bloody manacles landed at Danny’s feet.
+The globular horror snatched up a screaming Frank, making a fast retreat further into the trees.
+But not so far Danny and I couldn’t hear Frank’s screams suddenly go silent, replaced by the sound of crunching bones and slobbering feasting on flesh.
+Then, in the dark silence, Frank’s bloody manacles landed at Danny’s feet.

 “We still have a few minutes.
 Anything to say?”

-Gasping, he looked into my eyes, pleading.
+Gasping, he looked up.
 “I’ll tell you anything, everything!
 Just keep that thing away from me,” he wailed.
 “I don’t want to die.”

 I leaned in.
 “Danny, I don’t want you to die either, and you won’t if you cooperate.
 I have two questions.
 Who sent you?
 Are there more coming?
 See, easy questions.”

 “FSA sent us.
 Squad on the way… six men… two days… Thursday… night assault… your cabin… Oh God, oh God, oh God!”